fedorenchik/PlanetVim/CONTRIBUTING.md

 - Other packages are upstream snapshots.
 Retain their notices; update or replace them through the workflow in [docs/PLUGINS.md](docs/PLUGINS.md).
 Do not patch vendored source locally.
 - `tests/` contains isolated Vimscript/Python fixtures and opt-in real-tool acceptance checks.

+## Vim9 runtime code

+Use `vim9script` and compiled `def` functions for first-party Vim code.
+An `export def Open()` in `autoload/planet/example.vim` remains callable as `planet#example#Open()` from legacy mappings, plugins, and personal configuration.
+Keep stable public names.
+Use concrete types where the contract is fixed;
+`any` is appropriate at validated JSON, optional argument, and plugin boundaries.
+Prefer compiled lambdas to string expressions in `map()` and `filter()`.

+The entry point keeps a small legacy feature/version guard so unsupported Vim builds receive the existing error before parsing Vim9 code; its setup function is compiled.
+Lowercase compatibility APIs use `legacy def! planet#planet#f()`:
+`legacy` permits the existing name, while the body is still compiled Vim9.
+Native mappings, commands, menus, and autocmds retain their native syntax.
+The sole legacy function, `LocalPreviewTag`, supplies legacy context to native `:ptag` because Vim 9.1 otherwise parses numeric tag-file addresses as Vim9 ranges (even through `:legacy ptag`).
+Its surrounding helper is compiled.
+Borrowed syntax definitions and all upstream plugin sources remain unchanged.

+Vim9 checks all branches when compiling a function.
+Read optional post-9.1 options with guarded `eval()` and invoke optional commands with `execute` so compilation also succeeds on GVim 9.1.0000.
+Preserve explicit buffer/window-local option scopes.
+Compare numeric counts and IDs with zero rather than treating arbitrary integers as booleans.
+Use `<script>` for the defining source path, and explicit arguments when crossing into Python or executing a ranged command;
+compiled local variables are not legacy `l:` dictionary entries.

+`tests/test_vim9.vim` compiles the loaded first-party functions, including optional actions, and exercises a script-local popup callback through a legacy caller.
+Run it and the full GUI suite on both the minimum and current GVim.
+The fixtures intentionally retain legacy syntax to check interoperability.

 ## Adding an action

 1. Define the requested operation, required files/SDKs, output, cancellation, and failure behavior.
 Use an existing public plugin API when it matches.